Celebrate Deepavali in Malaysia

 According to Hindu mythology, Goddess Lakshmi is believed to visit people’s homes on the auspicious occasion of Diwali and bring wealth and prosperity on the occasion of Deepavali.
 To welcome Goddess Laxmi on Diwali, people start cleaning their houses.
 Tamils in Malaysia start cleaning every inch of their house a few days before Diwali.
 They make rangolis/kolams on their floors to decorate their homes.

 After cleaning their houses, Tamils also light their homes with diyas and candles.
 Diwali is also called the festival of lights, and people decorate their houses with flashy lights, diyas, and candles.
 During Diwali celebrations, you will see the balconies of houses decorated with oil lamps.
-On the night of Diwali, every street and house glows, and it is a beautiful sight to see.
+Every street and house glows on the night of Diwali, and it is a beautiful sight to see.

 Planning to do some Diwali shopping?
 Check out our best finds for Diwali shopping in Malaysia!